Dolyfin/LocalDiscordAIChatBot/README.md

 - Message grouping.
 Waiting x seconds to respond to all messages in that time instead of every message.
 - Casual conversation.
 A smart way to intergrate the bot to join and chat when prompted.
 (Need to figure out how to do this well)
 - Macos support.
 I just got a macbook.
+- Local TTS.
+Silero seems to be good.
+Looking to implement https://github.com/ouoertheo/silero-api-server
 - More stuff I didnt write down

 # Tips